Jb2k5/Jb2k5/README.md

 - Hiiiiiiii :3

+  - I am a 17 year old Student from northern Germany and created this account to Work on my
+  - so called "Projektarbeit"

-- Yeah idk what to write here lmao
+  - idk what to else write here

+-Languages
+          German(obviusly)
+          English(Since Kindergarden)
+          Danish(Currently learning and duolingo lmao)

+Note that i will update this thing eventualy ;D